 Almost 3 years have passed since the Magento 2 release.
-Magento 2 was the next evolution step of the well-known e-commerce platform that brought a more user-friendly design, easier administration and customization, more valuable features, more speed, and… more challenges.
+Magento 2 was the next evolution step of the well-known e-commerce platform that brought a more user-friendly design, easier administration and customization, more valuable features, SEO options, more speed, and… more challenges.

 But first things first.

 - What are the Magento 2 pros and cons?

 - Magento 2 compatibility issues